Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Introduction

 \section{Introduction}

-The evolution of the Universe from the post-recombination era to the period following the reionisation of the neutral intergalactic medium (IGM) remains largely unconstrained by direct observations.
-Theoretical models suggest that the first cosmic structures, comprising the earliest stars and galaxies, formed during this interval, corresponding to redshifts between 30 and 12.
+The evolution of the Universe from the post-recombination era to the period following the reionisation of the neutral Intergalactic Medium (IGM) remains largely unconstrained by direct observations.
+Theoretical models suggest that the first cosmic structures, comprising the earliest stars and galaxies, formed during this interval, corresponding to redshifts between 30 and 7 \cite{barkana_loeb_ionisation_2001}.
 The emergence of the first stars, a period referred to as the Cosmic Dawn (CD), was driven by small-scale matter density fluctuations induced by gravitational instabilities.
-Ionising radiation from these primordial objects gradually ionised the surrounding IGM, initiating the Universe's final major phase transition.
-This transformative epoch, known as the Epoch of Reionization (EoR), is believed to span redshifts from approximately 15 to 5 \cite{21cm_in_21cent,kulkarni_z_5.3}.
+Ultraviolet (UV) radiation from these primordial objects gradually ionised the surrounding IGM, initiating the Epoch of Reionisation (EoR) \cite{oh_2006,21cm_in_21cent}.